pqabelian/abewallet/docs/Abewallet-English.md

 `abewallet --walletpass=[public passphrase] `

-**NOTE:** At this moment, we provide only online-wallet, i.e., the users must configure a local or remote ABEC node, and when the wallet is started, it will connect the configured ABEC node and catch up the blockchain and stay sychronized.
+**NOTE:** If the ABEC node is not configured, the running wallet will allow API accesses except creating transaction, but the returned results may be inaccurate, since they are based on the local database of wallet rather than the latest blockchain.
+But the owner can make use of this offline feature to create addresses safely.
-Later, we may provide offline wallet.
+In the future, we may provide creating transaction offline.

 ## 2.3 Create more addresses

 When a wallet is running, the wallet owner can run the following two commands to generate a new address:
 - unlock the wallet with private passphrase

-  `abewalletctl --rpcuser=[rpc username] --rpcpass=[rpc password] --wallet walletpassphrase [private passphrase] [timeout]`
+  `abewalletctl --rpcuser=[rpc username] --rpcpass=[rpc password] --wallet unlockwallet [private passphrase] [timeout]`

   **NOTE: *timeout* is in seconds.**